andykorth/oogcapitalmanagement/content/posts/starting-in-antares.md

 #### Subtitle: Promitor is actually fairly medicore.
 {{< /center >}}

-Promitor is often considered "the best start", but that recommendation comes with many caveats.
-It is true that Promitor has the highest fertility, which speeds up your farms, but how does it compare to other starting industries?
+Promitor is often considered "the best start".
+While it's true that Promitor has the highest fertility, how does it compare to other starting industries?
 Turns out that with a modest investment, there are plenty of starter builds in ANT that will double the daily income of farming on Promitor.

 > When compared to other turds, Promitor is the best turd.
 <div style="text-align: right">Quote from me, right now.</div>